Whether by accident or purposely not renewing domain names, owners will neglect to renew domain names if they are careless.

 I’ll have to let you know the outcome in another post.

-Take action now to not experience the expensive lesson in losing domain names
+Take action now to not experience the expensive lesson of losing domain names

 I can’t express to you the importance of guarding your domain names as you would your social security.